ozzysmithjones/ozzysmithjones.github.io/Articles/Spear.md

 ### The Idea

-My programming language - Spear, uses as little syntax as possible to specify what you want to implement.
+My programming language - Spear, uses as few keywords as possible to specify what you want to implement.
 It takes inspiration from python but is compiled and high performance.
 To declare a variable in Spear, you just use a colon:

 ```